 The S-101 attribute maximum permitted draught has been introduced in S-101 to encode the maximum permitted vessel draught at the berth.
 This information is encoded in S-57 on RECTRC using the attribute INFORM (see clause 2.3).
 In order for this information to be converted across to S-101, the text string encoded in INFORM on the RECTRC should be in a standardised format, such as Maximum draught permitted = [xx.x] metres, where [xx.x] is the value of the maximum permitted vessel draught (decimal part not required if the value is whole metres).
 For example Maximum permitted draught = 11.5 metres.

+The S-101 attribute measured distance has been introduced in S-101 to encode the specified measured distance along a track to be followed.
+This information is encoded in S-57 on NAVLNE using the attribute INFORM (see clause 2.3).
+In order for this information to be converted across to S-101, the text string encoded in INFORM on the RECTRC should be in a standardised format, such as Measured distance = xxxx metres, where xxxx is the value of the measured distance

 Data Producers must note that in S-101 the type surface is not included as an allowable geometric primitive for Recommended Track, therefore RECTRC of type area will not be converted across to S-101.
 Where RECTRC has been encoded as type area in a S-57 dataset, Data Producers should re-encode these objects to be of type line prior to conversion to S-101.